svlark/svlark.github.io/_posts/2019-07-15-June-North-Carolina-to-Massachusetts.md

 ![reading with Papa](https://user-images.githubusercontent.com/13930968/61134365-7c0bc180-a48d-11e9-8b58-efecd19e2f77.jpeg)

 ![Shackleford Banks](https://user-images.githubusercontent.com/13930968/61134366-7ca45800-a48d-11e9-8b8f-b1d805ab9e01.jpeg)
-Wild Colonial Horses on the Shackleford Banks.
+Wild colonial horses on the Shackleford Banks.
 The horses have been wild here since the Spanish ship went down here in the 1500s and they made it ashore.

 ![GM & P in Beaufort](https://user-images.githubusercontent.com/13930968/61134367-7ca45800-a48d-11e9-801d-b626d25516a3.jpeg)